SomeWeekendReading/someweekendreading.github.io/_posts/2020-09-26-petrov-day.md

 billion human lives.
 Can there be such a thing?
 Who might be in such a club?

-Depending on your religious community, you might of course imagine your deity as club president.
-Creating/redeeming humanity hath its perks.
+Depending on your religious community, you might of course imagine your deity as club president (creating/redeeming humanity hath its perks).
 But who else?
 Ozy starts us off with 9 names:

 * [Vasili Arkhipov](https://en.wikipedia.org/wiki/Vasili_Arkhipov): flotilla commander of